guifel/nocust-client-doc/README.md

 npm install nocust-client
 ```

 The library has to be used with Web3 \(version 1.0.0-beta.36 only for now\) to interact with the Ethereum Network.
-Additionally, as we are manipulating exclusively Ethers amounts in wei \(10^-18 Ether\).
-And that these amounts are potentially very large, [bigger than the Javascript safe limit](https://stackoverflow.com/questions/307179/what-is-javascripts-highest-integer-value-that-a-number-can-go-to-without-losin).
-We use the `bignumber.js` library for Ether and token amounts.
+Additionally, as we are manipulating exclusively Ether amounts in Wei \(10^-18 Ether\), and knowing that these amounts are potentially very large, [bigger than the Javascript safe limit](https://stackoverflow.com/questions/307179/what-is-javascripts-highest-integer-value-that-a-number-can-go-to-without-losin), we use the `bignumber.js` library for Ether and token amounts.

-Required dependencies:
+Required dependencies that are to be installed:

 ```text
 npm install web3@1.0.0-beta.36 bignumber.js
 ```

-For typescript users:

-The following configuration is recommended in your `tsconfig.json` file.
+For typescript users we recomment the following configuration in your `tsconfig.json` file.

 ```javascript
 {